fwojcik/smhasher3/hashes/README.latersteps.md

   BSD license" (aka "3-clause BSD license") or the "FreeBSD license" (aka "2-clause BSD license").
 - `LICENSE_MIT` means that the implementation is distributed under the MIT license.
+- `LICENSE_APACHE2` means that the implementation is distributed under the Apache-2.0 license.
 - `LICENSE_ZLIB` means that the implementation is distributed under the Zlib license.
 - `LICENSE_GPL3` means that the implementation is distributed under the GPL3 license.